Tangent points of lower content $d$-regular sets and $\beta$ numbers: Introduction

-Once more, notice the analogy between Jones' Theorem (a theorem for sets) and Dorronsoro's Theorem (a theorem for functions).

-In [Ok1], K. Okikiolu proved that the same characterisation holds for $1$-dimensional sets lying in $\R^n$.
-A version of Theorem \ref{theorem:jones} for sets $E$ lying in infinite dimensional Hilbert spaces was then given by R. Schul in [Sch1].
-G. David and S. Semmes took the matter further to include sets of arbitrary $d$-dimension in $\R^n$.
-To make this step, however, they had to introduce a variant of the $\beta$ numbers originally introduced by Jones.
-Indeed, a $d$-dimensional version of Theorem \ref{theorem:jones} is known to be false: in his PhD thesis [Fa], Fang showed an example of Lipschitz graph where the sum in the left hand side of \eqref{eq:jonestheorem} is infinite.
-See also [AS1], Example 1.16.

-The $\beta$ numbers David and Semmes introduced can be thought of as an $L^p$ average of the distance between the set and a line (or plane).
-They are defined as follows.
-Let $E,B \subset \R^n$, with $B$ a closed ball with radius $r_B$; let $0<d<n$ and $1 \leq p < \infty$.
-Set

-where the infimum is taken over all affine $d$-planes in $\R^n$.
-These quantities were used to develop the theory of \textit{quantitative rectifiability}, originally motivated by the study of singular integral operators.
-We refer the reader to the two monographs by David and Semmes, [DS1] and [DS2].

-The theory of uniform rectifiability lies within the category of \textit{Ahlfors regular} sets.
-If $E$ is one such set, then there exists a constant $c_0$ so that $c_0^{-1}r_B^d \leq \hd|_E(B) \leq c_0 r_B^d$, for all balls $B$ centered on $E$.

-J. Azzam and Schul in [AS1] went beyond this category to give a version of traveling salesman theorem for sets of arbitrary integer dimension $d$ lying in $\R^n$ and which are $d$-lower content regular. \begin{definition} A set $E \subset \R^n$ is $d$-lower content regular with constant $c_0$ if for all $x \in E$ and all $\diam(E)> r>0$, it holds that
+where the infimum is taken over all affine $d$-planes $L$ in $\R^n$, and $\hdc$ denotes the Hausdorff content. \end{definition} Azzam and Schul used this version of $\beta$ number to prove an analyst's travelling salesman theorem for lower content $d$-regular sets in $\R^n$ | their result is analogous to the one given by Jones in the plane (see Remark \ref{remark:novel} for some motivation on the usage of these coefficients).
+Let us recall what a lower content $d$-regular set is.
+A set $E \subset \R^n$ is \textit{$d$-lower content regular} with constant $c_0$ if for all $x \in E$ and all $\diam(E)> r>0$, it holds that

-\end{definition} Examples of $d$-lower content regular sets are Reifenberg flat sets or sets satisfying Condition B (see [AS1], Remark 1.11 and references therein for definitions and more examples).
+Examples of $d$-lower content regular sets are Reifenberg flat sets or sets satisfying Condition B (see [AS1], Remark 1.11 and references therein for definitions and more examples); a Jordan curve in $\C$ is $1$-lower content regular.

-Azzam and Schul could prove their traveling salesman theorem by introducing a further variant of the $\beta$ numbers, involving the Hausdorff content (see Definition \ref{def:betas} below).

-There are also results concerning the relationship between rectifiable \textit{measures} and the Jones $\beta$ numbers.
-In particular, the series of papers by M. Badger and Schul, [BS1], [BS2], [BS3], and the work of G. Lerman [L1].

-We also mention the works of David and T. Toro ([DT1]) and by S. Ghinassi ([G1]) on the relation between $\beta$ numbers and parameterisations of Reifenberg flat sets with holes.
-See Theorems \ref{theorem:davidtoro} and \ref{theorem:davidtoro2} and Remark \ref{ghinassi}.

-Finally, techniques involving Jones-$\beta$ numbers have found applications outside Geometric Measure Theory.
-See for example the work of N. Edelen, A. Naber and D. Valtorta [ENV1] motivated by questions emerged in the analysis of singular sets of nonlinear PDEs, or the work of A.V.
-Little, M. Maggioni and L. Rosasco [LMR1] concerning the analysis of large data sets.

-In this paper we provide a generalisation of Theorem \ref{tangent2d} to sets of arbitrary integer dimension by using the $\beta$ numbers introduced by Azzam and Schul.
-They are defined as follows. \begin{definition} Let $E \subset \R^n$ and define